 The biggest fashion trend for 2019 goes beyond animal prints or tie-dye… it’s actually secondhand clothing.
-The resale sector has grown an astonishing 21x faster than the primary retail apparel market over the past three years.
+The apparel resale sector has grown an astonishing 21x faster than the primary retail apparel market over the past three years.
 And according to a recent report by ThredUp, it shows no signs of slowing down.
-For B-Stock buyers, this offers a huge opportunity to expand a current business or start a new one.
+For B-Stock buyers, reselling apparel offers a huge opportunity to expand a current business or start a new one.

 Consider this: 56 million women bought secondhand products in 2018, up from 44 million just the year prior.
 Specifically, women aged 18-37 are adopting secondhand apparel faster than any other age group, driving the growth of this sector.
 Why you may ask?

 There are several reasons this resale trend is taking off with shoppers; including the growing customer desire for sustainability, variety, and affordability in clothing.
 Let’s take a closer look:

 So you’d like to join this booming market of reselling apparel.
 Well, B-Stock is the perfect place to begin.
 We offer plenty of apparel marketplaces for you to source from including Zulily Liquidation Auctions, QVC Liquidation Auctions, Macy’s, JCPenney Liquidation Auctions, our own private B-Stock Supply marketplace, and more.
 If you’re not already a registered B-Stock buyer, read our blog Buying Basics: How to Become a B-Stock Buyer Part 1 to get started!